MicrosoftDocs/azure-docs/articles/virtual-machines-using-docker-vm-extension-linux-azure.md

 Alternatively, like most Linux components, you can clone the source, compile it, and install it locally as well.
 The instructions for that

-### Installing azure-cli on Mac
+### Install the azure-cli on Mac
 On a Mac, the easiest way of installing the azure-cli is also to use npm with the same command: `npm install -g azure-cli`.
 However, you may also use the [Mac installer](http://go.microsoft.com/fwlink/?linkid=252249&clcid=0x409).
-As with
+As with Linux and Windows, you can then type `azure` at the associated command prompt and confirm that the azure-cli is installed.

-### Installing azure-cli on Windows
+### Install the azure-cli on Windows
-lskdjflskj
+On Windows, the easiest way of installing the azure-cli is to go to [http://nodejs.org/](http://nodejs.org/) and install nodejs and then open the node command prompt and type `npm install -g azure-cli`.
+As with Linux and Mac, you can then type `azure` at the associated command prompt and confirm that the azure-cli is installed.

-### Configuring the azure-cli to connection to your Azure Account
+### Connect the azure-cli to to your Azure Account
-The section [How to connect to your Azure subscription](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/#configure) explains how to download and import your .publishsettings file or associate your azure-cli command-line with an organizational id.
+Before you can use the azure-cli you must associate your Azure account credentials with the azure-cli on your platform.
+The section [How to connect to your Azure subscription](http://azure.microsoft.com/en-us/documentation/articles/xplat-cli/#configure) explains how to download and import your **.publishsettings** file or associate your azure-cli command-line with an organizational id.
+The steps for both methods of authentication and authorization are described in the above document.

-> [WACOM.NOTE] There are some differences in behavior when using one or the other methods of authorization, so
+> [WACOM.NOTE] There are some differences in behavior when using one or the other methods of authorization, so do be sure to read the document above to understand the different functionality.

-### Using the azure-cli with Docker
+### Install Docker and use the Docker VM Extension for Azure
-To use Docker you must install a version of node with npm
+You now have a computer with the azure-cli installed and connected to your Azure account.
+Follow the [Docker installation instructions](https://docs.docker.com/installation/#installation) to install Docker locally on your computer.

++ For most operating systems and distributions, this means typing `apt-get install docker.io`.
+Confirm that the Docker version is at 1.0 or greater.
++ For Microsoft Windows, install Docker using the [Docker Windows Setup application](https://docs.docker.com/installation/windows/).
+Because Docker relies on certain Linux kernel features, this setup application must install a VM and linux environment for Docker to run properly on Windows, so you may want to review the [installation details first](https://github.com/boot2docker/windows-installer/releases).

+You have installed the azure-cli prompt on your computer, connected it to your Azure account, and have installed Docker.
+To create a new Docker host VM in Azure requires the following items:

+1. A Linux VM image that has the [Azure Linux VM Agent](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-agent-user-guide/) installed.
+Currently, the only images that have this installed already are either an Ubuntu image from the image gallery or a custom Linux image that you have created with the Azure Linux VM Agent installed and configured.
+2.

 ## Virtual Machine Extensions for Linux and Windows
 mention how docker is just one of several extensions, with more coming all the time.